 - Look for Strong Reactions

-The second way to connect with your Tarot cards is to go through each of the cards and separate out of the deck the cards that you have a strong connection with.
-This can be either a ‘I love this!’ reaction or ‘What were you thinking?’ or ‘I don’t like this at all’ reaction.
-When you have done this for your entire deck take the cards you have in the strong reaction pile and journal and self reflect on why you had that reaction.
+The second way to connect with your Tarot cards is to go through the deck one by one and separate out any cards that you have a strong connection with.
+This can be either an ‘I love this!’ reaction or ‘What were you thinking?’ or ‘I don’t like this at all’ reaction.
+When you have done this for your entire deck, take the cards you have in the strong reaction pile and journal.
+Its time to self reflect on why you had those reactions.

-This can get you to look at the cards in a new way or unlock a part of your intuition that was not connecting to a card before.
+This can get you to look at the card in a new way or unlock a part of your intuition that wasn’t connecting to a card before.
 This is especially great for cards that you struggle with.
 Ask that card ‘Why do I struggle with you?’ and see what comes up for you.

 - Sleep with a Card

-You went there didn’t you, get your mind out of the gutter.
-(I would have gone there too).
+You went there, didn’t you?
+Get your mind out of the gutter (mine went there too).

-For this exercise pick a card before you go to bed and meditate on it for a few moments and then place it under your pillow.
-Get ready for some interesting dreams and you may find that you link with them subconsciously.
-Make sure that you have your dream journal next to your bed with a pen ready to take notes when you wake.
+For this exercise, pick a card before you go to bed; meditate on it for a few moments and then place it under your pillow.
+Get ready for some interesting dreams because you may find that you link with them subconsciously.
+Make sure that you have your dream journal next to your bed so you can take notes.
 A tip for remembering your dreams is to make sure that you don’t speak to anyone before you write your dreams down.
 Just wake up and write.
 Then share.

-Note – This may be a little too much for those of us who are super sensitive to dream energies so if you are very sensitive in your sleep then maybe skip this one or be very careful about what cards you put under your pillow.
-Maybe leave out putting The Nine of Swords under there for example.
+This may be a little too much for those of us who are super sensitive to dream energies.
+If you’re very sensitive in your sleep then maybe skip this one or be very careful about what cards you put under your pillow.
+Maybe skip The Nine of Swords, for example.

 - Perform a Ritual

 Ritual is all about intent.
-When we set our intent about the work that we are going to do with our Tarot Cards we align them with a certain vibration.
-This can help get them focused on the kind of readings you want to do.
-Whether that is for Clients, for yourself, shadow work, ancestral work or healing.
+When we set our intent about the work that we’re going to do with our Tarot Cards, we align them with a certain vibration.
+This can help them focus on the kind of readings you want to do.
+Whether that is for clients, yourself, shadow work, ancestral work, or healing.

 - Meditate on the Images

-This is a really great way to connect with Tarot Decks or specific cards that have images that really draw you in, that inspire you or that hold an energy that you want to bring into your life.
+This is a great way to connect with Tarot Decks or specific cards that have images that draw you in, inspire you, or hold energy that you want to bring into your life.

 - Daily Draws

-This is a very popular practice and there is a good reason for it.
-When we draw a daily Tarot card either in the morning or in the evening we are spending time connecting with the energy of the card and the day.
-It is a great way to get to know the cards and also to get to know the meaning of the cards.
+This is a very popular practice and there’s a good reason for it.
+When we draw a daily Tarot card (morning or evening) we’re spending time connecting with the energy of the card and the day.
+It’s a great way to get to know the cards and also to get to know the meaning of the cards.
 Learning 78 meanings can be a big task and this practice breaks it down a little.
-It is nice to give yourself the space to learn the cards one at a time, a day at a time.
+It’s nice to give yourself the space to learn the cards one at a time, a day at a time.

-By drawing a daily Tarot card you can see how maybe an event happened during the day that reminded you of the card.
-Or the card offered you a forewarning and you were able to avoid unwanted drama.
-Or the Tarot has given you something to contemplate.
-It is all valuable when you are connecting to the Tarot and learning the craft.
+By drawing a daily Tarot card you can see how an event that happened during the day related to the card.
+Perhaps the card offered you a forewarning and you were able to avoid unwanted drama.
+You might have even noticed that the Tarot has given you something to contemplate.
+It’s all valuable when you’re connecting to the Tarot and learning the craft.

 - Go Steady

-When you get a new Tarot deck try working with that one exclusively while getting to know the style, how it reads and it’s unique symbolism.
+When you get a new Tarot deck try working with it exclusively while you get to know the style, how it reads and it’s unique symbolism.
 This can be just over a few days or a couple of weeks.

 Some Tarot readers only have a few decks in their collections and others (like me) have a lot.
-So see how much time you want to spend with your decks.
-I know that when I review a Tarot or Oracle deck I like to spend at least 3 weeks getting to know the deck and reading with it before I write my reviews.
+You can decide how much time you want to spend with your decks.
+I know that when I review a Tarot or Oracle deck, I like to spend at least 3 weeks getting to know the deck and reading with it before I write my reviews.

-If you have a few decks maybe use your new one for your daily draws only and then use your other decks for Client readings.
+If you have a few decks maybe use your new one for your daily draws and then use your other decks for client readings.

 - Interview the Deck

 Check out this post for a specially designed Tarot Spread that you can use to get to know your Tarot decks.
-It is a fun exercise.
+It’s a fun exercise.

 Some decks are rather sassy.
-You have been warned.
+You’ve been warned.